bernwo/AP3082-Ising-Model/docs/journal.md

 where $`E_{i}`$ is the **energy of an individual spin** $`E_{i}=-\frac{J}{2}\sum_{j=i±1}s_is_j`$.
 To clarify, $`\sum_{j=i±1}`$ means the sum over the nearest neighbours of spin indexed $`i`$.
 This expression was obtained from [here](http://star-www.dur.ac.uk/~tt/MSc/Lecture8.pdf).

-The calculation of **energy of an individual spin** is achieved using the function `get_energy_singlespin(J,h,neighbour_sums,spins)` within the file `Metropolis_functions.py`.
-To calculate the sum of the neighbours of each of the spins, we utilised `scipy.ndimage.convolve` which allows us to easily calculate the sum of each of the spins over the entire lattice with a mere few lines of code.
+The calculation of **energy of an individual spin** is achieved using the function `get_energy_singlespin(J,h,neighbour_sums,spins)` within the file `Metropolis_functions.py` which yields a 2D array.
+To calculate the sum of the neighbours of each of the spins, we utilised `scipy.ndimage.convolve` which allows us to efficiently calculate the sum of each of the spins over the entire lattice with a mere few lines of code.
 In the `convolve` function, we specified `mode='wrap'` to indicate that we enforce a [periodic boundary condition](https://en.wikipedia.org/wiki/Periodic_boundary_conditions).

+Then, the **total energy** is just the sum of every element in the 2D array as implemented in the function `get_energy_total(E)`.

+### Flipping a random single spin

+This was implemented in the function